Battle Beasts: Revivals

 In 2011 Takara Tomy announced the Beast Saga line, a spiritual successor to the original figures.
 The line focuses on three factions - land, air and sea.
 The fire/wood/water battling mechanism was replaced by a dice launcher which enables a dice battle game between figures.
 The series was released in September 2012.
 Figures include shields in addition to weapons and have been released in monthly waves.
 Shonen Jump produced a manga based on the toy line and an anime was released in 2013.

 At the 2009 San Diego Comic Con, Diamond Select Toys acquired the Battle Beasts brand name after Hasbro allowed the trademark to lapse.
 They displayed a playset featuring a Minimates version of their new Battle Beasts line.
 The playset was to become available for sale on December 31, 2009, but was cancelled.
 Several repaints of the figure were sold in 2010, and at C2E2 2012 the company confirmed they would be going forward with a full line of figures.
 Additionally, a comic book based on the Minimates franchise was released by IDW Publishing in May 2012.

-Also in 2012, a small company called Plastic Imagination! announced Rise of the Beasts, a forthcoming line of minifigures with articulated arms and necks inspired by the original 1980s toys.
-The project launched a successful Kickstarter campaign, but the Kickstarter was cancelled pre-funding due to factory issues.
-In August 2014, factory test shots were posted as an update to the Kickstarter project and an estimated release date of full production figures was given as November or December 2014.
-The first figures to be released are the Rhino and Scorpion characters that were teased during the original campaign.
-Changes to the original design include articulation at the neck, shoulders and waist, instead of just at the shoulders.
-Also the joints use Glyos pegs.